 How do you choose the plants that you have put in?

 The whole Burke Gilman Trail has been broken into segments by Seattle Parks with descriptors of the current status of vegetation.
-It also has had a suggested native plant list that we use to develop our planting plan.
+It also has a suggested native plant list that we use to develop our planting plan.
 We usually start with trees and shrubs and as the area matures begin to add flowers and other ground covers.

 What are the piles of vegetation along the trail where you have cleared?

 We are composting on site!
-The blackberry canes and other invasive materials are piled up on a platform and then allowed to compost down.
+The blackberry canes and other invasive materials are piled up on a platform and then allowed to compost.
 As soon as the area is stabilized and the material in the piles has dried and begun to rot, we can break the piles down and allow them to rot back into soil.
 Usually the piles are down to about a third of the original size after the first year and a third again the next year.
-This saves Seattle Parks alot of money and time and we will altimately get good soil from the rotted material.
+This saves Seattle Parks alot of money and time and we will ultimately get good soil from the rotted material.